 Hence, anyone with a device that requires a micro HDMI cable will need a micro HDMI cable as they will not be able to use traditional cables with such devices.

 Chapter 3: However, Why Invent Micro HDMI Cables

 This is a very valid question.
-Why would we invent a new cable type when we already have typical HDMI cables that pretty much do the same thing.
+Why would we invent a new cable type when we already have typical HDMI cables that do the same thing?
 The difference lies in ease and comfort.

 The advantages of using a micro HDMI cable are all necessarily the same as using a standard HDMI.
-In effect, it gives the same excellent quality audios and videos.
-Below we are listing the benefits of micro HDMI that we already know about from regular, standard HDMIs.
+In effect, it gives the same excellent-quality audio and videos.
+Below, we list the benefits of micro HDMI that we already know about from regular, standard HDMIs.